UPPS 03.05.02 - Use and Release of Constituent Information

 Complete Anonymity – typically used for selected gifts.
-The gift is not entered on a person’s record but instead on a generic record.
+The gift is not entered on a person’s record, but instead on a generic record.
 Only the donor, Advancement Services, and perhaps the development officer working directly with the donor, know who actually made the gift.
-The only indication of the gift on any report generated using Advancement Services data is that a gift was made by an “anonymous alumni,” “anonymous faculty or staff,” etc.
+The only indication of the gift on any report generated using Advancement Services data is that a gift was made anonymously.

 Anonymous Record – gifts and pledges continue to be entered on the record of an individual; however, their record is flagged as anonymous.
-This option is used for donors who do not want publicity regarding their donations, or any mention of their gifts outside the university community.
-These donors usually do not want recognition in third-party publications (for simplification).
+This option is used for donors who do not want public recognition of their donations, or any mention of their gifts outside the university community.
 This coding remains permanent until otherwise requested by the donor.
-With this request, this donor is informed that removing the code will result in all prior and future gifts being available for publicity (unless individual gifts are coded as anonymous - see Section 04.03).
-Standard gift reports generated by Advancement Services will not show the donor’s name or address, only the fact that a gift was made by someone requesting anonymity.
+Internal gift reports generated by Advancement Services will not show the donor’s name or address.

 Anonymous Gift – a single gift that a donor does not want acknowledged outside the university community.
-This typically happens when someone does not want his or her spouse, or someone being honored, to know that they made the gift.
-On standard gift reports generated by Advancement Services, the donor’s name will be identified but the report will also indicate that the gift was made anonymously.
+On internal gift reports generated by Advancement Services, the donor’s name will be identified but the report will also indicate that the gift was made anonymously.
 If considering publicity for the gift, staff members should communicate with the donor to determine appropriate action.

-All gift records will be released only when authorized by the donor or as required by law.
+Giving records are considered private and confidential and will be released only when authorized by the donor or as required by law.
 A limited exception to the disclosure of the name of the donor is provided in the Texas Attorney General’s Public Information 2016 Handbook.
-The Seventy-eighth Legislature added Section 552.1235 of the Texas Government Code, Exception: Identity of Private Donor to Institution of Higher Education.
+The 78th Legislature added Section 552.1235 of the Texas Government Code, Exception: Identity of Private Donor to Institution of Higher Education.

 The name or other information that would tend to disclose the identity of a person, other than a governmental body, who makes a gift, grant, or donation of money or property to an institution of higher education or to another person with the intent that the money or property be transferred to an institution of higher education is excepted from the requirements of Section 552.021 of the Texas Government Code.

-Subsection (a) does not except from required disclosure, other information relating to gifts, grants, and donations described by subsection (a), including the amount or value of an individual gift, grant, or donation.
+Section 552.1235, subsection (a) of the Texas Government Code does not except from required disclosure, other information relating to gifts, grants, and donations described by subsection (a), including the amount or value of an individual gift, grant, or donation.

-In this section, “institution of higher education” has the meaning assigned by Section 61.003, Education Code.
+In this section, “institution of higher education” has the meaning assigned by Section 61.003, Education Code, subsection (8).